Exploring NAT Traversal and Tunnels with Inlets and Inlets Pro

 I have been writing a separate post on the inlets operator.
 It has a much more specific usecase if using Kubernetes somewhere that you don’t have inbound network traffic.
 Like k3s/k3d/minikube/microk8s/Docker Desktop/KinD.

-It’s worth exploring if you need to expose your local kubernetes services, for example to give a demo or collaborate.
+It’s worth exploring if you need to expose your local kubernetes services, for example to give a demo or to collaborate.

 People LOVE reverse proxies